-By default, disk overflow is enabled for Code Property Graphs (CPG).
+Disk overflow is enabled for Code Property Graphs (CPGs).
 Disk overflow moves cache entries to disk only when the number of entries in memory exceed the maximum memory allocation.
 Based on the query, ShiftLeft Ocular identifies the parts of the CPG needed, which are loaded into RAM.
 All other sections of the CPG are temporarily stored to disk.

 However, when analyzing large applications, disk overflow can slow down performance.
 Instead, you can optimize ShiftLeft Ocular performance through the appropriate combination of memory and disk sizes, either by automating the provision of your servers or by doing it manually.

 createCpg("someBigApp.jar")// ...// debug output from java2cpg// ...The cpg.bin.zip you are loading is 63MB on disk and requires approximately 12712MB heap, but the current maximum heap size is 455MB.
 It is suggested that you provide a larger `-J-Xmx` setting, e.g. `ocular.sh `-J-Xmx14g` to ensure that your machine has sufficient free physical memory available.
 Otherwise, disk overflow is automatically enabled, slowing performance.